Accommodation information for the Clearing period

 If you have booked accommodation at LJMU but you decide to defer or study elsewhere

-If you are accepted by LJMU but decide not to study here this year for any reason, you must cancel the room booking by completing the online cancellation form.
-Cancellations received up to 21 days after the release of exam results on 10 August will always be granted.
-Cancellations received after 5.00 pm on Friday, 3 September will only be granted at the discretion of the hall concerned and usually only when another student takes over the room.
+If you are accepted by LJMU but decide not to study here this year for any reason, you must cancel the room booking within the Applicant Hub or by completing the online cancellation form.
+Cancellations received up to 15 days after the release of exam results on 18 August will always be granted.
+Cancellations received after 5pm on Friday 2 September will only be granted at the discretion of the hall concerned and usually only when another student takes over the room.

 Contacting the Accommodation Office

-The LJMU Accommodation Office can be contacted by Email only to firstname.lastname@example.org during the Clearing period.
-The Office will be open on Saturday, 14 and Sunday, 15 August in addition to the normal opening hours stated on this website.
+The LJMU Accommodation Office can be contacted on firstname.lastname@example.org or 0151 231 4166 during the Clearing period.
+The Office will be open from 9am to 3pm on Saturday 20 and Sunday 21 August in addition to the normal opening hours stated on this website.